fusioninventory/fusioninventory-agent/tools/darwin/README.txt

 - Use these scripts at your own risk, I claim no responsibilty nor give any warranty that they work.

-- This package works on 10.4.9 - 10.5.3 [intel and ppc], I am working on a solution for 10.3.9 since the startup infrastructure in "Jag" is slightly different then the later versions.
+- This package works on 10.3.9 - 10.5.3 [intel and ppc], It includes some modifications when running on OS 10.3.9 [panther] since the startup infrastructure is slightly different.
+The changes are in the installer-darwin.sh and it autochecks for darwin release [uname -r] 7.9.0.
+Otherwise it does its default install (Tiger and Leopard use LaunchD).